 Shawn believes it didn’t take anything away from his career that he didn’t win, Mr. Olympia.
 After all, he says he didn’t end up in a wheelchair.
 Also, he says it didn’t make him any more intelligent than those bodybuilders.
 Shawn says they did what they had to, but he was always aware of the finish line.
 Shawn stated his goal was to be healthy, wealthy, and well-traveled.
 He said he got what he wanted from bodybuilding.
 Finally, Shawn said he didn’t get the Mr. Olympia trophy but didn’t lose any sleep over it.

 Shawn Ray, the bodybuilder, developed his workout philosophy early in life while working for his dad’s janitorial company.
 He learned that hard work and discipline were the keys to success.
-Also, working for his father taught him how to be patient.
+He also worked for his father, teaching him how to be patient.
 Like most bodybuilders, he used compound lifts with an attention to detail to build his physique.
 Shawn stated he used the mirror as his guide when working out.
-He didn’t look in the mirror with admiration but as a student of what he needed to do to work harder and smarter.
+However, he didn’t look in the mirror with admiration but as a student of what he needed to do to work harder and smarter.

 For example, Shawn crushed his gym workouts and ensured his diet and sleep didn’t sabotage what he built in the gym.
-He learned from his father to speak softly and carry a big stick.
+In addition, he learned from his father to speak softly and carry a big stick.
 Because of his discipline and low profile away from bodybuilding, many thought he came from a wealthy background.
-But as the son of a janitor, the background Shawn came from was humble and focused.
+But as the son of a janitor, the environment Shawn came from was humble and focused.

 Shawn is not shy about drugs and steroids in bodybuilding.
 He and Chad Nicholls, nutrition coach for Flex Wheeler, Big Ramy, and Ronnie Colman, have had their share of disagreements.
 Shawn called out Chad Nicholls, AKA Doctor Diet, for his nutritional approach.
 Shawn accused Chad of causing the death or serious medical issues of some of the most prominent bodybuilders.
 Chad has also contributed to the bad blood between the two by saying Shawn is a crybaby because he couldn’t beat any of Chad’s bodybuilder’s in his prime.